Tonmoy1321/Hajira_AI_Documentation/README.md

 ```bash
 sudo chmod 777 -R `folder`
 ```
 * If you fail to see .env or any other files in `/var/www/html/face-attendance-local`; they are most likely hidden.
 To see all hidden files inside a directory press: `ctrl+H`.
+* Link to Fresh Facebank => [`Fresh Facebank`](https://drive.google.com/drive/folders/1y35Xj48E4BDEIrkf7XQ8bs-Ki7f2hdXV?usp=sharing)